pornpra/YOLOv8-and-DeepSORT-with-TensorRT/README.md

 cd YOLOv8-and-DeepSORT-with-TensorRT
 ```

-If you want to use our converted model to inference please skip to inference step, otherwise you need to follow convert YOLOv8 from Pytorch model to TensorRT model and convert DeepSORT's ReID from Pytorch model to TensorRT model steps
+If you want to use our converted model to inference please skip to inference step, otherwise you need to convert YOLOv8 and DeepSORT's ReID from Pytorch to TensorRT before running inference by following:

 * Convert YOLOv8 from Pytorch model to TensorRT model (fp16 precision)